Skip to main content

 Create a .env file for local development:

-# Local service paths (when developing locally)
+# Local application paths (when developing locally)

 PLT_FRONTEND_PATH=../nextjs-frontend

-# PLT_USER_SERVICE_PATH=web/user-service
+# PLT_USER_SERVICE_PATH=web/user-application

-# PLT_PRODUCT_SERVICE_PATH=web/product-service
+# PLT_PRODUCT_SERVICE_PATH=web/product-application

 # PLT_FRONTEND_PATH=web/frontend